FudaWiki/fudawiki-files/hanafuda/games/kaga.md

 Gameplay is identical to Hana-awase, and the round ends when all players run out of cards.

 # Scoring
-The scoring is **cumulative** (there is no score settlement); every score obtained in each round adds to the total score of the player in the game.
+The scoring is **cumulative**; every score obtained in each round adds to the total score of the player in the game.

 A player's score for each round is calculated as follows:
 `Player's Score = Card Points + Teyaku Points + Dekiyaku Points`